0xtiby/cos/commands/fix-issue.md

 ## 2. Setup git worktree

 Create a new git worktree under `.wip/<kebab-case-title>`.
-Create a new branch named `feat:<kebab-case-title>` and checkout to it.
+Create a new branch named `feat-<kebab-case-title>` and checkout to it.

 ## 3. Move to the worktree folder